ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

  <img style="width: 90%; height: 90%" src="{{ site.url }}/images/autoencoder/orig_vs_recon_trained.png" alt="Original vs. reconstructed values of an autoencoder">
 </p>

 That's pretty damn good.
 The reconstructed values are very close to the original ones!
 Now let's take a look at the latent space.
 Since we set it to be 2-dimensional, we will use a 2D scatterplot to visualize it.
 This is the projection of the 10-dimensional data onto a plane.
-This 2D imprint is all it takes for the decoder to regenerate the initial 10-dimensional space.
-Isn't it awesome?
-Notice, though, that there are lots of points crowded in the bottom left corner.
-Ideally, in a classification scenario, we would like each class's points to form distinct clusters.
-E.g., if our data were furniture, we would like chairs to be projected at the bottom left corner, tables to the bottom right, and so on.
-In the next example, we will make this happen, and as a matter of fact, we will watch it happening live during the training process.

 {% highlight python %}
 {% raw %}